hardisj/erinsaudiocorner/content/english/loudspeakers/ELAC_UBR62.md

 If you want to see the music I use for evaluating speakers subjectively, see [my Spotify playlist](https://open.spotify.com/playlist/0gBVe7rwdZojX41LakrUUy?si=c3ae973409fa4e66&nd=1).

 * Subjective listening was mainly in the farfield at 3-4 meters in an open floorplan living room.
 Subjective listening was conducted at 80-95dB at these distances and occasionally higher.
 Higher volumes were done simply to test the output capability in case one wants to try to sit further away.
+* I used both a [Parasound NewClassic 200 Integrated](https://parasound.com/200_Integrated.php) as well as their [HINT 6](https://parasound.com/hint6.php) integrated for my tests.
+I found quickly that I the 110w on the 200 wasn't sufficient to really "go big" on these speakers, given their lower sensitivity.
+The additional power of the H-INT6 was needed to provide adequate volume for my listening tests.
+* The impedance hovers mostly around/above 5 Ohms, dipping only to 4 Ohms at about 50Hz (where one is most likely to not be playing this speaker and instead using a subwoofer to take care of this region).
 * For a coincident/coaxial speaker, the dispersion is rather wide.
 And I liked that.
 If you follow my reviews enough you know I like a wide soundstage and that is typically related directly to the radiation pattern of the speaker.
 I attribute this to the rather shallow cone profile of the midrange relative to other coaxial speakers I have tested.
 * Similarly, notice the on-axis response is a bit slanted downward.
 Now, look at the estimated in-room response.
 Notice how the estimated in room response has an excellent downward linearity to it?
 In my experience, if the on-axis response of this speaker were actually flat the in-room response would be a bit flat in the tweeter region, making the overall sound to present itself as a bit "bright" or "treble heavy" at the listening position.
 In other words, wide radiation speakers reflect more energy back to the listening position so - in my opinion - the design response was purposely tilted downward so that the response *at the seated position* would result in an overall sloping response rather than a response that has a "knee".
 * On-axis listening for most coaxial designs is typically the *worst* location to listen within.
 These speakers are best listened to slightly toed in or out (depending on how much room interaction you want) by about 10°.
+* My listening tests revealed a bit of resonance in the upper female vocal.
+I couldn't pin down what this was and I can't find an explicit area in the data.
+However, knowing the fundamental female vocal range is primarily between 200Hz to 1kHz, looking at the data I see a mild but broad bump from 500-700Hz and I wonder if that might have had something to do with what I was hearing.
+I can't be sure.
+This is purely speculation as I didn't have the means to test this with EQ in the configuration I was using.
 * With the low sensitivity of about 83dB @ 2.83v/1m, these will need some power to get to higher output levels.
 But also consider what the dynamic compression tests indicate; that there is compression going above 96dB.
 Realistically, this would be expected of a small, lower sensitivity speaker.
 And one would also use a subwoofer to help alleviate the bass driver of trying to overextend itself.
+* The dip in upper midbass around 150Hz is bothersome when looking at the data.
+I can say that when listening, however, it didn't seem to be a problem.
+BUT, I also have floor and ceiling cancellation an octave above that so the dip didn't stand out as it was also followed by a broader dip.
+Obviously this means your mileage will vary as this is below the schroeder frequency where the room dominates the sound.
+The good news, however, is the speaker is resonance-free in this region.

+Overall, the sound from this speaker was pleasing and I am impressed at how the in-room response was targeted to provide both a wide soundstage without too much high frequency content; a balancing act for sure.
+I would have preferred lower bass extension and higher sensitivity as those two are limiting factors for higher output listening in the farfield.
+The magic of this speaker, though, is the soundstage.
+In my opinion, this is a good option for someone who fancies having a more 3-dimensional soundstage with great soundstage depth and is willing to sacrifice bass extension and output.

 As stated in the Foreword, this written review is purposely a cliff's notes version.
 For more details about the performance (objectively and subjectively) please watch the YouTube video.